MephistoDevelop/battleship/README.md

 ## Future Features

-- Add level game from AI.
+- Add additional levels to the game AI.
-- 10 different random positon to Player and Computer.
+- Allow up to 10 random positions for Player and Computer.
-- Images from ships to specific position
+- Adjust ship images based on specific positions.
-- Drag and drop feature
+- Drag and drop feature.

 ## Getting Started